 How Does CBD Work for Cats?

-How does this all relate to CBD?
-It’s simple: CBD is a phytocannabinoid (plant-derived cannabinoid) that’s similar to our endocannabinoids.
-Although it doesn’t interact with our cannabinoid receptors in the same way, it can still influence their function and have other effects, like increasing endocannabinoid levels by suppressing an enzyme that breaks them down (3, 5).
+Although it doesn’t interact with our cannabinoid receptors in the same way, it can still influence their function and have other effects, like increasing endocannabinoid levels by suppressing an enzyme that breaks them down (3, 8).

 What Does the ECS Do?